robotoworks/specapi/README.md

 ### Installation
 Currently SpecAPI is distrubuted as a github release and it can be installed with [homebrew](https://github.com/Homebrew/homebrew) as follows.

+For installation on other platforms such as Windows, refer to the wiki [Installation](https://github.com/robotoworks/specapi/wiki/Installation/) page.
 ```sh
 brew tap robotoworks/specapi
 brew install specapi